 [Formerly known as Lestes viridis.]

-The slight curiosity that lays its eggs in live branches overhanging water.
+The slight curiosity is that it lays its eggs in live branches overhanging water.
 Relatively large, though the males look quite delicate, they have a habit of hanging around in trees a lot.
 There’s a good population of them at our favourite southern French campsite.
-They are now spreading out into other parts of the UK from their initial base in Suffolk.
+From their initial base in Suffolk, they are now spreading out into other parts of the UK.
+In 2016 they made it to our home county of Bedfordshire where, with luck, they will become established.

 - head, thorax and abdomen metallic green